kellerflint/Course-Resources/content/MISC - 305 Midterm.md

 1. Try to do the midterm practice questions (TODO) without notes.
 Questions on the midterm will be similar to these.
 2. Ensure you are comfortable with the topics listed above.
 3. If you have questions or want additional practice, seek support before the midterm:
-	- Go to the Friday open labs at Auburn Center or work with our tutors (see the [Tutoring Schedule](https://egator.greenriver.edu/courses/2493988/pages/tutoring-schedule?module_item_id=85598895)for details)
+	- Go to the Friday open labs at Auburn Center or work with our tutors (see the [Tutoring Schedule](https://egator.greenriver.edu/courses/2493988/pages/tutoring-schedule?module_item_id=85598895) for details)
 	- Attend board masters!
 	- Stop by office hours if you have any questions